All Episodes

 It's an inspiring thought for the day.

-Okay, I'm probably going to die anyway, so let's go.
+Okay, I'm probably going to die anyway, so let's go because I'd rather die active.

 And that's not usually the choice you get.

-And it is in it is uh interesting to me the as the accounts of this French train story become more fleshed out that it was the three young Americans uh who decided to have a go at this guy, and then this British guy who followed them and joined in.
+And it is interesting to me as the accounts of this French train story become more fleshed out that it was the three young Americans who decided to have a go at this guy.

-And it is interesting to me, I don't know what was going on in that train.
+I don't know what was going on in that train.

-I don't there were prominent people on that train.
+There were prominent people on that train.

-There's a French actor who's quoted who describes what was going on, and maybe more things will become clear.
+There's a French actor who's quoted who describes what was going on.

-Uh and the I and and there are not enough stories like this.
+And there are not enough stories like this.

 This guy, this Moroccan who trained in Syria, he's known to the authorities in multiple countries.

-When all the big money no object bureaucracy that's monitoring him for months on end, who he's emailing, who he's in contact with, what category in the database, none of it matters.
+When all the big money-no-object bureaucracy that's monitoring him for months on end, who he's emailing, who he's in contact with, what category in the database, none of it matters.

-He still got on the train, and in the end that big government bureaucracy wasn't there for you, and in the end, the only thing that saved all those French and Dutch rail passengers from being gunned down were were these uh were these four uh passengers, none of them armed, uh, but with a survival instinct that frankly not enough people in the Western world still have.
+And in the end, the only thing that saved all those French and Dutch rail passengers from being gunned down were these four passengers, none of them armed, but with a survival instinct that, frankly, not enough people in the Western world still have.

-I would imagine if anything, it's even more expensive here.
+I would imagine, if anything, it's even more expensive here.

-So are we just going to bankrupt ourselves spending a uh spending three quarters of a million dollars uh tracking so-called suspects as they move around the country and they move around the world, or are we actually going to uh in in the way that uh that it is now being talked about in the Republican debate, actually get serious uh about not letting and not admitting people like this into the country in the first place.
+Or are we actually going to, in the way that it is now being talked about in the Republican debate, actually get serious about not letting and not admitting people like this into the country in the first place?

-Because these this is what it depends on.
+Because this is what it depends on.

-Split second hair trigger reaction.
+Split-second hair trigger reaction.

 Sometimes it's too late.